actionanand/card-nest/documentation/BACKEND_DATA_MAINTENANCE.md

 This is useful for old cards that cannot be edited through the UI because their expiry year is in the past.

 Replace `CARD_ID_HERE`, month, and year:

+This reads one card by internal `id`, changes only its expiry month/year inside the card payload, and saves the updated payload back to SQLite.

 ```js
 var rows = await cardNestQuery('SELECT payload FROM credit_cards WHERE id = ?', ['CARD_ID_HERE']);